Call Downtown Dental Excellence Today!

 It’s extremely important to take good care of your oral health after a bridge is placed.
 Keep in mind that—while a pontic is made of false teeth—the teeth under the crowns are still your natural teeth.
 This means—if they aren’t properly cared for—they will suffer from decay and may need to be extracted.

 It’s also important to pay attention to how well you are cleaning around the bridge.
-Make sure that the gums below the bridge are being properly care for, as well as the surrounding teeth.
-This includes brushing, flossing and rinsing out your mouth at least twice a day.
+Make sure that the gums below the bridge are being properly cared for, as well as the surrounding teeth.
+This includes brushing, flossing, and rinsing out your mouth at least twice a day.

 Choosing a Dental Bridge